-Growing up in the dichotomy of Indian society always made Prasad question and deeply contemplate on the nature of life, duality and existence.
-His restless mind was not satisfied with religious dictates that one was supposed to carry on blindly.
-Prasad went through a rebellious phase of exploring himself and what he was taught to follow as tradition.
+Growing up in the dichotomy of Indian society always made Prasad question and contemplate on the nature of life, duality and existence.
+He realized that religious and cultural explanations were not answering his deeper questions.
+This dissatisfaction made Prasad go through a rebellious phase of exploring himself and what he was taught to follow as tradition.
 It was when he was 16 that he suffered from a near fatal illness and was bed ridden for 4 months.
-These challenging years of his life pushed him towards deeper Yogic exploration and contemplative studies of Yoga philosophy to find answers and turn his life around.
+Those challenging years of his life pushed him towards deeper Yogic exploration and contemplative studies of Yoga philosophy to find answers and turn his life around.

-Over a period of next twenty years, Prasad undertook many wandering pilgrimages across India-Nepal retreating to the ashram monasteries in solitude and silence for weeks learning various aspects of Yoga.
-During this period He also studied the teaching styles of Sivananda Ashram and Kaivalyadham Institute.
+Over a period of next twenty years, Prasad undertook many wandering pilgrimages across India and Nepal retreating to the ashram monasteries in solitude for weeks, learning various aspects of Yoga under masters from various Yogic traditions.
+During this period he also studied teaching styles of Sivananda Ashram and Kaivalyadham Institute.
 Over a period of time, with the blessings and guidance of his Guru, the direction and purpose of life was revealed to him.